molevolworkshop/molevolworkshop.github.io/software/jetstream2023.md

 ### Boot script used

-This is the default cloud-config boot script with some modifications for MOLE:
+This is the default cloud-config boot script with some modifications for MOLE.

 :small_blue_diamond: One modification is the addition of the moleuser.
 Note that SSH public keys for the co-directors as well as the TAs are automatically saved to the _~moleuser/.ssh/authorized_keys_ directory on each instance, making it easy for the TAs to log in to any instance, even if the student has changed the moleuser password, which is not shown in the cloud-config script below for security reasons (you should replace <tt><not shown></tt> with a meaningful password that will be communicated to students in the first (intro) computer lab.